ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_049/Transcripts/Prose/gs049-1_ActInf GuestStream 049.1 ~  Clickbait, consciousness science, and responsible journalism.m4a.sentences.csv_transcript.md

 Or what is the point here of sensationalizing quite to this degree?
 It seems like a bad idea.
 It seems like oversimplification that actually changes the meaning of what was presented.

 So here's another example.
-This is from the economist.
+This is from The Economist.
-This article largely reported on a different event that was actually part of the ASSC like primary meeting.
+This article largely reported on a different event that was actually part of the ASSC primary meeting.
 But it still capitalized on the buzz that this public event, this evening event created.
 And it opens with this really kind of terrible twist of the actual experimental design.
-So The Economist article says top of the bill was the announcement of the result of a so called adversarial collaboration between proponents of two hypotheses about the nature of consciousness.
+So The Economist article says "top of the bill was the announcement of the result of a so called adversarial collaboration between proponents of two hypotheses about the nature of consciousness."
 Again, not what the bet was about.
 It wasn't about the nature of consciousness.
-But anyway, this involved running a series of experiments begun in 2020 to determine which, if either of them is correct.
+But anyway, "this involved running a series of experiments begun in 2020 to determine which, if either of them is correct."
 But again, that's not what the collaboration was designed to do, right?
 In science, you can never prove anything.
 You can never show you're correct.